Almathex/FundamentalProject/README.md

 -Delete any posts

 # Summary
 I first made VM and MYSQL on GCP and a Github repository.
 I then cloned the repository down into VSC (Visual Studio Code) and my VM and pushed and pulled to get work between the computers.
 I did pip3 install -r requirements.txt to install all the extras (including Flask and Selenium) and then created the python and html files needed for the application, i knew what files i would need by checking my trello board to see what work there was to be done.
-I allowed the application to access the MYSQL database, and set up Jenkins on the VM.
+I allowed the application to access the MYSQL database, and installed Jenkins on the VM.
 I then linked my repository to Jenkins and input the build tools and build the app using the VM's IP.
 I then did unit testing and integrated testing (using Selenium) using pytest --cov ./application/ --cov-report term-missing.

 # CI Pipeline
 Here is the CI Pipeline i used: